Citizen-AI/chat-server/README.md

 # Chat server

 A Botkit-based chatbot server for websocket & Messenger clients.
+This is intended to supersede `messenger-server`, `webchat-server` and `webchat-client`.

 ## Notes on syntax